AungBo87/jewellery-pos-system/README.md

-# jewellery-pos-system
+# Jewellery POS System

-Laravel-based POS system for Diamond &amp; Jewellery business
+A basic Laravel-based POS for jewellery store.